Uniqueness and non-uniqueness pairs for the fractional Laplacian: Proof of property (P)

 Applying \eqref{eq:A.8} with $m=k-1$, we have from \eqref{eq:A.9} that $|\varphi_{\alpha, \ell}^{(k)}(x)| \lesssim_k \ell S_k(x)$, where

 Set $s=\frac{k+1}{2}$.
 Then $s>\frac12$, and we may rewrite

 where

-Since the left--hand side of \eqref{eq:A.10} defines an even function, it suffices to consider $x\geq 0$.
-In the compact interval $[0,2]$, the function $\varphi_{\alpha, \ell}^{(k)}$ is continuous, therefore bounded, and consequently \eqref{eq:A.2} is immediately obtained after enlarging the constant if necessary.
+Since the left-hand side of \eqref{eq:A.10} defines an even function, it suffices to consider $x\geq 0$.
+In the compact interval $[0,2]$, the function $\varphi_{\alpha, \ell}^{(k)}$ is continuous, therefore bounded, and consequently \eqref{eq:A.2} is immediately obtained by \eqref{eq:A.9} after enlarging the constant if necessary.

 We may assume from now on that $x\geq 2$, and we choose the unique integer $N$ such that

 Since $x_N=N^\alpha$, we have

 \begin{claim*} If $s>\frac12$, then